This post will guide you how to use Google Sheets EXACT function with syntax and examples.

 The EXACT function must be specified two arguments, text1 and text2, which should be a valid text string values.
 If these text string values are entered into the formula, you need to enclose these values in double quotes in google sheets formula.

-The below example will show you how to use Excel EXACT Text function to check whether the two text string values are identical.
+The below example will show you how to use google sheets EXACT Text function to check whether the two text string values are identical.

 #1 To compare if the text strings in both B1 and C1 cells are the same, just using formula: